The Good

 One major mistake was spending too much time trying to crack a specific user password on a Linux machine.
 In hindsight, I should have moved on to other methods or accounts instead of wasting hours on one approach.

-Preparation: Beyond the Provided Materials
+Preparation Beyond Provided Materials

 Tools and Wordlists Used